-OGEE GUTTER - A gutter with a projecting profile also known as a K-Style gutter against a wall often used as a visual support at the intersection of porch beams and wall.
+OGEE GUTTER - A gutter with a projecting profile also known as a K-Style gutter

 OPEN EAVES - Eaves with visible supporting members such as excposed rafter tails, common with vernacular farmhouse and craftsman house styles.

 PIER - A solid vertical elment between openings used to support a gate or porch column.